Archdiocese of Saint Paul and Minneapolis: Joseph Crétin

-Pope Pius IX on July 19, 1850, erected the Diocese of Saint Paul in Minnesota, taking its territory from the Diocese of Dubuque.
-The new diocese covered all of the new Minnesota Territory, which included Minnesota and the future states of North Dakota and South Dakota.
-The pope named Monsignor Joseph Crétin of St. Louis as the first bishop of Saint Paul in Minnesota.
-The log chapel built by Lucien Galtier became the first cathedral.
+On July 19, 1850, Pope Pius IX erected the Diocese of Saint Paul in Minnesota, taking its territory from the Diocese of Dubuque.
+The new diocese covered all of the new Minnesota Territory, which included Minnesota and the future states of North Dakota and South Dakota It was made part of the ecclesiastic province of St. Louis The pope named Monsignor Joseph Crétin of St. Louis as the first bishop of Saint Paul.
+The log chapel built by Galtier in 1841 became the first Cathedral of Saint Paul.

-In addition to the French-Canadians, large contingents of Irish and German Catholics arrived, locating in St. Paul, and in places along the Mississippi, St. Croix, and Minnesota Rivers.
-In 1851, the Sisters of St. Joseph of Carondelet came to St. Paul, and opened schools at St. Paul and St. Anthony Falls.
+At the time of Crétin's consecration, the Minnesota Territory contained 3,000 Catholics, many of them French-speakers and Native American converts.
+However, after the federal government opened up large stretches of territory to settlement in the territory, immigration exploded.
+Large contingents of Irish and German Catholics arrived, locating in St. Paul and in communities on the Mississippi, St. Croix, and Minnesota Rivers.
+Five months after his consecration in 1850, Cretin dedicated a second cathedral, constructed of brick, in Saint Paul.
+However, the rapid growth of the diocese soon rendered this building obsolete.

+In 1851, four members of the Sisters of St. Joseph of Carondelet arrived in St. Paul opening a girls school in the vestry of the cathedral.
+Crétin opened a boys school in the cathedral that same year and frequently taught lessons there.

+Cretin was able to recruit some priests from France and obtain funding from the Society for the Propagation of the Faith.
+In 1855, four brothers from the Society of the Holy Family arrived in St. Paul from France.
+In 1856, Crétin laid the cornerstone for the third cathedral, made of stone, in Saint Paul.
+He died in 1857, missing the dedication of the cathedral in 1858.

 Thomas Grace

-In 1859, Reverend Thomas Grace was named bishop of St. Paul.
-The number of Catholics in the diocese continued to grow, with many coming from Bohemia and Poland.
+In 1859, Thomas Grace was named bishop of St. Paul.
+The number of Catholics in the diocese continued to grow, with many coming from Bohemia (present-day Czech Republic) and Poland.
 The number of priests grew with the increase of the people, and they were so chosen as to correspond to the needs of the parishes.
 Hospitals were opened at Minneapolis and New Ulm, orphan asylums were erected at St. Paul and Minneapolis, and homes were established for the aged poor.
-In 1875, the diocese was transferred from the ecclesiastical province of St. Louis to that of Milwaukee.
-John Ireland was appointed coadjutor to Bishop Grace, whom he succeeded in 1884.
+In 1875, the Vatican transferred the diocese from the ecclesiastical province of St. Louis to that of Milwaukee.
+John Ireland was appointed coadjutor bishop to Grace, whom he succeeded in 1884.